z-burke/osisoft-training/topics/calculations-in-pi/PITCHME.md

 Grants control over how values are read from PI Points.
 @ul[](false)
 - Can be configured from the PI Point Data Reference settings menu.
-- Can select whether values are interpolated.
+- Can specify what to do if query time falls **between** recorded values:
 - Can also provide some basic averaging or totalizing.
-- Only reads from one PI Point at a time.
+- Only read from one PI Point at a time.
 @ulend
 @snapend
 @snap[flex-12 flex-center]